Kenya doesn’t do small. It is Africa in widescreen.

 - They live and work in your destination and know it better than any remotely-based agency

 - So you have the most up to date local knowledge at your disposal

 Top three things to do in Kenya

 There are countless wonderful experiences to be had in this majestic country.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Kenya.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top things to do in Kenya.